 The Newcastle Museum

-Two new displays: Isolation (until 22 November) and Colour (until 31 January).
-Isolation features photos of varied Novocastrian households coping during the pandemic.
-Colour allows patrons to see colour as never before by engaging in more than 20 scientific experiments.
-Newcastle Museum, Honeysuckle.
+A new exhibition, Colour, allows patrons to see colour as never before by engaging in more than 20 scientific experiments.
+Newcastle Museum, Honeysuckle, until 31 January.